Your Backup Adult and Senior Care benefit can help you find the right in-home care, right when you need it.

 - Provide a brief overview of your (or your loved one's) situation and care needs.

-Your Backup Adult and Senior Care Specialist will then try to identify an agency that meets your (or your loved one's) specific needs, and that agency will contact you to finalize arrangements.
-You are responsible for paying the hourly cost of the adult caregiver, which is currently $16.00 per hour in Massachusetts (this cost may vary slightly if care is provided out-of-state), with a minimum of four hours per day.
-Your credit card will be charged for the care provided at the end of service.
+- Your Backup Adult and Senior Care Specialist will then try to identify an agency that meets your (or your loved one's) specific needs, and that agency will contact you to finalize arrangements.

 Additional Adult and Senior Care Resources

-The MIT Work-Life Center's "Caring for Aging Parents...What Worries You the Most" seminar series offers practical information and research-based strategies that will help you navigate your caregiving journey.
+The MIT HR Center for WorkLife and WellBeing's "Caring for Aging Parents...What Worries You the Most" seminar series offers practical information and research-based strategies that will help you navigate your caregiving journey.

-Grief and bereavement counseling is available at no cost to MIT faculty, staff, postdocs, and their families, through MIT MyLife Services.
+Grief and bereavement counseling is available at no cost to MIT staff, faculty, postdocs, and their household members, through MIT MyLife Services.